-6 Performance Security
+6. Performance Security

-6.1 The consultant will furnish within 15 days of the issue of Letter of Acceptance (LOA), an unconditional Bank Guarantee equivalent to 10% of the total contract value from a Nationalized Bank, IDBI or ICICI/ ICICI Bank/ Foreign Bank/ EXIM Bank / Any Scheduled Commercial Bank approved by RBI having a net worth of not less than Rs.
-500 crore as per latest Annual Report of the Bank.
-In the case of a Foreign Bank (issued by a Branch in India) the net worth in respect of Indian operations shall only be taken into account.
-In case of Foreign Bank, the BG issued by Foreign Bank should be counter guaranteed by any Nationalized Bank in India.
-In case of JV, the BG shall be furnished on behalf of the JV or by the lead member of the JVs for an amount equivalent to 10% of the total contract value to be received by him towards Performance Security valid for a period of three years beyond the date of completion of services, or end of civil works contract, whichever earlier.
-The Bank Guarantee will be released by NHIDCL upon expiry of 3 years beyond the date of completion of services, or end of civil works contract, whichever earlier, provided rectification of errors if any, found during implementation of the contract for civil work and satisfactory report by NHIDCL in this regard is issued.
-However, if contract is foreclosed / terminated by NHIDCL at Inception Stage, with no fault of Consultant, Performance Security shall be released within three months from date of forecloser/termination.
-If a Consultant fails to submit the Performance Security (as specified above), it shall attract penalty -encashment of Bid Security submitted by the Consultant.
+6.1 The consultant will furnish within 15 days of the issue of Letter of Acceptance (LOA), an unconditional Bank Guarantee/e-Bank Guarantee (e-BG) equivalent to 5% of the total contract value from Public Sector Banks or Scheduled Private Banks having the Net Worth of Rs 1,000/- crores or more as per the latest annual report of the bank, in favour of the Authority.
+The list of such banks is mentioned as below.
+The Authority reserves the right to add or remove any of names bank on which BG/e-BG shall be accepted based on advisories from the Govt./RBI.
+The BGs/e-BGs issued by 'Foreign Banks' and Banks not mentioned in the given list shall not be accepted.
+In case of JV, the BG/e-BG shall be furnished on behalf of the JV or by the lead member of the JVs for an amount equivalent to 5% of the total contract value towards Performance Security valid for a period of three years beyond the date of completion of services, or end of civil works contract, whichever earlier.
+The Bank Guarantee/e-BG will be released by NHIDCL upon expiry of 3 years beyond the date of completion of services, or end of civil works contract, whichever earlier, provided rectification of errors if any, found during implementation of the contract for civil work and satisfactory report by NHIDCL in this regard is issued.
+However, if contract is foreclosed / terminated by NHIDCL at Inception Stage, with no fault of Consultant, Performance Security shall be released within three months from date of foreclosure / termination.